 However, it is not absolutely necessary that knee walls are made at that height.
-They can be taller or shorter depending on your need.
+They can be taller or shorter depending on your needs.

 A leaking basement and cracked foundation is a risky situation.

-If you have zig-zag cracking patterns in your basement wall then you can be almost sure that water is the issue.
+Seeing zig-zag cracking patterns in your basement wall is a strong indication that water is likely the issue.

 Another risky situation is when the roots of nearby trees encroach through your basement walls.
 As these roots expand, they create cracks in basement walls.

-A basement knee wall can be an economical solution for all these issues.
+A basement knee wall is an economical solution for all these issues.